fhe-extension/fhe-sanitize/README.md

 We provide unitary tests for each function in the Test directory.

 The sanitize algorithm is implemented in the fft.c file.
-You can test it using:
+You can test it by typing:

- - ./Tests/Test_sanitizing_fft	for the sanitization algorithm
+ - ./Tests/Test_bootstrapping_fft	by uncommenting sanitize_c_fft() for the sanitization algorithm;

- - ./Tests/Test_bootstrapping_fft for the bootstrapping (without sanitization)
+ - ./Tests/Test_bootstrapping_fft by uncommenting bootstrap_fft() for the bootstrapping (without sanitization).